yenceesanjeev/memecourse/25-review-elements.md

 ---
 ---

+Before you start distributing, run your meme against this checklist.

 ### Template
 - Is my template relatable?
-- Is my template famous enough?
+- Is there a better quality template available?
-- Is my template offensive?
+- Is there anything offensive/obscene in my template?

 ### Copy
-- Is my copy understandable?
+- Can my copy be shorter?
 - Can I remove more words from my copy?
-- Can I make my copy scrappier?
 - Is my copy readable?
 - Are the fonts legible?

-### Concept
+### Situation
-- Is my concept popular enough for the audience?
-- Is my concept reltable enough for the audience?
+- Is my concept relatable enough for the audience?
-- Am I offending someone by picking this concept?
+- Am I offending someone by picking this situation?

-### Essence
+### Story
-- Does the essence capture the concept?
-- Is the essence of the meme the same as the essence of the situation?
+- Is the story of the template the same as the story of the situation?

 ### Connection
 - Does the copy connect well with the template?
+- Is there a different template that has a better connect?

 <a href = '/30-distribution/' class ='nav-button'> Next Section </a>